 Is Michael Dougherty’s Trick ‘r Treat one of the best Halloween Night movies ever made?
-The answer is, YES!.
-His film taking inspiration from Stephen King’s Creepshow in its five-story structure, while weaving each delicious short into a much broader Halloween night story.
-With the scares, jumps and horror entwined into the very fabric of the holiday, from pumpkins to candy bars and costumes.
-Meanwhile, its blood-soaked terror pays homage to the slasher film template, while in turn, finding a unique folk horror voice.
+The answer is YES!.
+Dougherty’s movie takes clear inspiration from Stephen King’s Creepshow in embracing a five-story structure while weaving each delicious short into a broader Halloween night story.
+Here scares, jumps and delicious comic book horror weave into the very fabric of the October holiday, from jump scares to pumpkins, candy bars and costumes.
+Meanwhile, its blood-soaked terror pays homage to the traditional slasher film while finding a unique folk horror voice.

 The Sixth Sense (1999)

-Born in the imagination of the formidable Clive Barker in a collection of short stories The Books Of Blood (1984-1985).
+Born in the imagination of the formidable Clive Barker in a collection of short stories, The Books Of Blood (1984-1985).
 Barker’s original story took place on a Liverpool housing estate, as its residents investigated the urban legend of a local serial killer.
-However, in the translation to film, British director Bernard Rose (Paper House) transferred the action to the urban decay of 90s Chicago.
-In turn, creating a nuanced horror embedded in social themes of poverty, crime, and race.
+However, in the translation to film, British director Bernard Rose (Paper House) transferred the action to the urban decay of 90s Chicago, creating a folklore horror embedded in social themes of poverty, crime, and race.

 Scary Stories to Tell in the Dark (2019)